d3b4g/leonids/_posts/bloodhound.md

 > Installation pip3 install bloodhound

-Bloodhound collect data by using ingestors.
+Bloodhound collect data from Active Directory by using ingestors.
+Ingesters queries are performed  via:
+- LDAP
+- SMB RPC

 ### Execution
 Once data is ingested, we can querry or graph the data to find attack paths